💬 WhatsApp Updates

-Best Yellowfish Flies for the Vaal River (South Africa)
+Best yellowfish flies for the Vaal River.

 A practical fly list for Labeobarbus aeneus: what to fish, when to fish it, and how to choose tungsten bead size for Vaal flows.